soumajit03/ECommerce-RevispyAssignment/README.md

-# User Interests Selection App
+# Normal ECommerce Sign-Up and Login Page

 This is a full-stack web application that allows users to register, verify their account, log in, and select interests from a list of categories.
 Selected interests persist across sessions and are saved in the database.
 The app includes a protected page accessible only to logged-in users.